-Limited disturbance of the mineral soil is often beneficial on flat ground and gentle slopes.
+Limited disturbance of freely drained mineral soil is often beneficial on flat ground and gentle slopes.
 It is a substitute for the natural soil turnover which occurs when large trees are blown over.
-It breaks up thick mats of slowly-decomposing humus, stimulates regeneration by burying fruits (such as acorns) which might otherwise be eaten, re-activates dormant seed and releases nutrients.
+It stimulates regeneration by burying fruits (such as acorns) which might otherwise be eaten, re-activating dormant seed and by releasing nutrients.
 Light screefing after a heavy seed fall is especially effective.